Become a Member

 We strengthen the professionalism of our member clinicians by:

 - Communicating Biocharacteristics medical theory in common sense terms, so that:

 - Clients and other healthcare providers will understand what you do.

 - A patient-centered approach - One that focuses on the culture of the client, not the medicine,

 - Clients from any social group will feel comfortable investing in your practice.

 - Your practice will be adaptable and feel familiar to a broad audience.

 Develops and Improves as Modern Research Advances

-For this reason, traditional medicine is difficult to develop, adapt or grow.
+For this reason, traditional medicine is self-limiting and difficult to develop, adapt or grow.

 Classical textbooks from a tradition, thousands of years old, may be treated as sacrosanct (example: Caraka, Avicenna)